duanemcguire/duaneblog/content/blog/a-bicycle-trailer-for-the-golf-clubs.md

 category: [health,cycling]
 title: "A Bicycle Trailer for the Golf Clubs"
 date: "2008-04-08"
+excrpt: Choices.
+A man always has choices.
+Well rather than choose golf over bicycling, or bicycling over golf ...
+I combined the two.
 ---

 [![Bicycle Trailer and golf clubs42](/images/2397840090_4ed8dce7a0.jpg)](http://www.flickr.com/photos/duanemcguire/2397840090/ "Bicycle Trailer and golf clubs42 by Duane McGuire, on Flickr") [![Bicycle Trailer and golf clubs](/images/2397007439_62c357f315.jpg)](http://www.flickr.com/photos/duanemcguire/2397007439/ "Bicycle Trailer and golf clubs by Duane McGuire, on Flickr") Choices.
 A man always has choices.
 Well rather than choose golf over bicycling, or bicycling over golf ...
 I combined the two.